Updated March 30, 2019

-While it's usually not a problem when Mom and Dad list Jenny and Johnny as dependents, there still are tax rules that must be met before the IRS will accept the claims.
+While that's usually not a problem when Mom and Dad list Jenny and Johnny as dependents, there still are tax rules that must be met before the IRS will accept the claims.

 An adopted child is always treated as your own child.
 The term "adopted child" includes a child who was lawfully placed with you for legal adoption.